-Bonneville Power

-Administration

-Grant County PUD
+Bonneville Power Administration Grant County PUD

-Columbia Basin Hydropower

-All of these projects can have

-significant variability in inflows from one project to another or from one season to the next, depending upon temperature, rainfall, and snowfall throughout the year.
+Columbia Basin Hydropower All of these projects can have significant variability of inflows from one project to another or from one season to the next, depending upon temperature, rainfall, and snowfall throughout the year.

 The chart to the right illustrates the monthly variability of inflows into just one project: the utility's Cowlitz Basin (Mossyrock Dam).
-The orange line illustrates the average and the shaded orange area depicts the range of historical occurrences.
+The orange line illustrates the average inflows and the shaded orange area depicts the range of historical occurrences.
 Sometimes years like 2015 occur, whereby there were several drier than expected months, and the overall range is expanded.